 The second problem, however, is more subtle.
 For nonlocal theories, it is not immediately clear how to define a symplectic structure, since the usual notion of locality in time, which underlies the standard construction may fail.
 In particular, the absence of a well-defined local Cauchy problem makes it unclear how to localize degrees of freedom.
 Non-local deformations in general quantum field theories and string field theories were studied in \cite{Chiaffrino:2021uyd, Schnabl:2023dbv, Schnabl:2024fdx, Stettinger:2024hkp, Erbin:2023hcs, Maccaferri:2024puc, Munster:2012gy, Moeller:2010mh}.
 There has also been a lot of work on the initial value problem \cite{Erbin:2021hkf} as well as the boundary problem \cite{Firat:2024kxq, Stettinger:2024uus, Maccaferri:2025orz, Maccaferri:2025onc} in string field theory and related toy models, but still open questions remain.

-Nevertheless, the difficulty can be addressed by introducing an auxiliary function (“sigmoid”-type function) that effectively creates a fiducial boundary.
+Nevertheless, the difficulty can be addressed by introducing an auxiliary function (“sigmoid”-type function) that effectively creates a fiducial boundary and helps us to define a sort of "smeared" Cauchy surface.
 Now, even non-local theories exhibit a form of localization of their degrees of freedom to the region where the sigmoid is changing.
 This allows one to define a symplectic structure indirectly, replacing the Cauchy slice with the sigmoid.